yetulaxman/ContainersHPC2023/_hands-on/day2/nextflow_containers.md

 ---
-topic: nextflow
+topic: containers
-title: Tutorial5 (bonus) - Nextflow example with containers
+title: Tutorial3 - Nextflow example with containers
 ---

 ## Tutorial 3: Nextflow pipeline with containers and other useful features